apache/jackrabbit-oak/oak-run/README.md

 | Oak-RDB       | Oak with the DocumentMK/RDB persistence               |

-(Note that for Oak-RDB, the required JDBC drivers either need to be embedded into oak-run, or be specified separately in the class path.)
+(Note that for Oak-RDB, the required JDBC drivers either need to be embedded into oak-run, or be specified separately in the class path.
+Furthermode, dropDBAfterTest is interpreted to drop the *tables*, not the database iself, if and only if they have been auto-created)

 Once started, the benchmark runner will execute each listed test case against all the listed repository fixtures.
 After starting up the